“A standout silk who regularly appears in high-value catastrophic injury cases. He elicits stellar market praise… ”

 Derek has been regularly instructed over the years by insurers in product liability claims; the cases he has been involved in range from being instructed in the “the toxic leather Sofa” Group Litigation (acting for one of the many defendants) to acting for the manufacturers or suppliers of: bicycles, plumbing equipment, air hoses, butane gas canisters, baby changing stations, televisions, truck tyres, car tyres, motorcycle tyres, bicycle tyres etc.

 Derek was named ‘Personal Injury & Clinical Negligence Junior of the Year’ at the Chambers and Partners Bar Awards 2012.
 In 2013, 2014, 2015 and 2016 he was a “Star Individual” in the Chambers and Partners Personal Injury ranking for Juniors.
-He tool Silk in 2016 and is ranked as a Leading Personal Injury Silk in both Chambers and Partners 2018 and Legal 500 2018.
-He is also ranked a leading Silk in Health and Safety in the Legal 500 2017.
+He tool Silk in 2016 and is ranked as a Leading Personal Injury Silk in both Chambers and Partners 2021 (Band 1) and Legal 500 2021.
+He was also ranked a leading Silk in Health and Safety in the Legal 500 2017.

 “Phenomenally good, his pleadings are a work of art.”
 “He’s completely on the ball excellent with clients and an excellent all-rounder”.
 “Excellent relationships with the lay clients and very good at handling expert witnesses”.
 Chambers and Partners 2017